lilium895/Telegram-chat-restorer-pyautogui-version/README.md

 At the bottom left there is the python program that in the next step you will have to run with shift+enter.

-Pyautogui works by moving the mouse from telegram app to the other, and by researching and draggind the media from the allmedia folder.
+Pyautogui works by moving the mouse from telegram app to the other, and by researching and dragging the media from the allmedia folder.

 ![](Screenshot2.png)